Free ticketed event

 ● Further expand the community of MRE educators

-Nima Lotfi is an assistant professor of the Department of Mechanical and Mechatronics Engineering at Southern Illinois University Edwardsville.
-He is currently in charge of developing and expanding the Mechatronics and Robotics Engineering degree program at the Mechanical Engineering Department.
-Prior to joining SIUE, he was a research assistant in Missouri University of Science and Technology where he obtained his PhD degree in Mechanical Engineering.
-During his PhD, Dr. Lotfi was involved in DOE Transportation Electrification Education project in addition to various industrial projects with Tesla Motors and Boeing.
-He currently teaches courses in the general areas of Mechatronics, Robotics, and Controls.
+Nima Lotfi is an assistant professor of the Department of Mechanical and Mechatronics Engineering at Southern Illinois University, Edwardsville.
+He is currently in charge of developing and expanding the Mechatronics and Robotics Engineering degree program in the mechanical engineering department.
+Prior to joining SIUE, he was a research assistant at Missouri University of Science and Technology, where he obtained his Ph.D. in mechanical engineering.
+During his doctoral studies, he was involved in a DOE Transportation Electrification Education project in addition to various industrial projects with Tesla Motors and Boeing.
+He currently teaches courses in the general areas of mechatronics, robotics, and controls.
 His areas of research interest include control and estimation with applications to alternative and renewable energy systems, mobile robotics, and electrified and autonomous transportation.

-Michael A. Gennert is a Professor of Robotics Engineering, CS, and ECE at Worcester Polytechnic Institute, where he leads the WPI Humanoid Robotics Laboratory and was Founding Director of the Robotics Engineering Program.
-He has worked at the University of Massachusetts Medical Center, the University of California Riverside, PAR Technology Corporation, and General Electric.
+Michael A. Gennert is a professor of robotics engineering, CS, and ECE at Worcester Polytechnic Institute, where he leads the WPI Humanoid Robotics Laboratory and was founding director of the Robotics Engineering Program.
+He has worked at the University of Massachusetts Medical Center, the University of California, Riverside, PAR Technology Corporation, and General Electric.
 He received the S.B. in CS, S.B. in EE, and S.M. in EECS in 1980 and the Sc.D. in EECS in 1987 from MIT.
-Dr. Gennert's research interests include robotics, computer vision, and image processing, with ongoing projects in humanoid robotics, robot navigation and guidance, biomedical image processing, and stereo and motion vision.
+His research interests include robotics, computer vision, and image processing, with ongoing projects in humanoid robotics, robot navigation and guidance, biomedical image processing, and stereo and motion vision.
 He led WPI teams in the DARPA Robotics Challenge and NASA Space Robotics Challenge and is author or co-author of over 100 papers.
 His research has been supported by DARPA, NASA, NIH, NSF, and industry.
 He is a member of Sigma Xi, and a senior member of IEEE and ACM.

-Vikram Kapila is a Professor of Mechanical Engineering at the NYU Tandon School of Engineering (NYU Tandon), where he directs a Mechatronics, Controls, and Robotics Laboratory, a Research Experience for Teachers Site, a DR K-12 research project, and an ITEST research project, all funded by NSF.
+Vikram Kapila is a professor of mechanical engineering at the NYU Tandon School of Engineering, where he directs a Mechatronics, Controls, and Robotics Laboratory, a Research Experience for Teachers site, a DR K-12 research project, and an ITEST research project, all funded by NSF.
 His research interests include K-12 STEM education, mechatronics, robotics, and control system technology.
 He has received several teaching awards at NYU Tandon, including a 2014-2015 New York University Distinguished Teaching Award.
-His scholarly activities have included 3 edited books, 8 chapters in edited books, 1 book review, 62 journal articles, and 154 conference papers.
-He has mentored 1 B.S., 35 M.S., and 5 Ph.D. thesis students; 58 undergraduate research students and 11 undergraduate senior design project teams; over 500 K-12 teachers and 120 high school student researchers; and 18 undergraduate GK-12 Fellows and 59 graduate GK-12 Fellows.
-Moreover, he directs K-12 education, training, mentoring, and outreach programs that enrich the STEM education of over 1,000 students annually.
+His scholarly activities have included three edited books, eight chapters in edited books, one book review, 62 journal articles, and 154 conference papers.
+He has mentored one B.S., 35 M.S., and five Ph.D. thesis students; 58 undergraduate research students and 11 undergraduate senior design project teams; over 500 K-12 teachers and 120 high school student researchers; 18 undergraduate GK-12 Fellows; and 59 graduate GK-12 Fellows.
+In addition, he directs K-12 education, training, mentoring, and outreach programs that enrich the STEM education of over 1,000 students annually.

-Dr. Carlotta A Berry is a professor in the department of Electrical and Computer Engineering at Rose-Hulman Institute of Technology.
-She is on a team of faculty in Electrical and Computer Engineering, Mechanical Engineering, Software Engineering and Computer Science that direct the multidisciplinary minor in robotics.
+Dr. Carlotta A. Berry is a professor in the Department of Electrical and Computer Engineering at Rose-Hulman Institute of Technology.
+She is on a team of faculty in electrical and computer engineering, mechanical engineering, software engineering, and computer science that directs the multidisciplinary minor in robotics.
 She is also the co-director of the Rose building undergraduate diversity scholarship and professional development program.
-She has been the President of the Technical Editor Board for the ASEE Computers in Education Journal for several years.
+She has been the president of the Technical Editor Board for the ASEE Computers in Education Journal for several years.
 She is a member of ASEE MIND, WIE, CoED, Multidisciplinary, and ECE divisions.
 She is also a member of IEEE, NSBE, and Eta Kappa Nu.
 She teaches courses in circuits, engineering design, controls, signals and systems, robotics, and human-robot interaction.
 Her research is in human-robot interfaces, engineering education and robotics education.

-Kevin McFall, Ph.D., currently serves as Assistant Dean for Research at Kennesaw State University and previously held the position of Interim Chair in the Department of Mechatronics Engineering which has 450 undergraduate students enrolled in the B.S.
-Mechatronics Engineering major.
-He teaches a wide range of courses including mechatronics system design, instruments and controls, programming, machine learning, analog and digital circuits, and mechanics.
-Dr. McFall’s research involves machine learning and computer vision, especially in their application to autonomous vehicles.
+Kevin McFall, Ph.D., currently serves as assistant dean for research at Kennesaw State University and previously held the position of interim chair in the Department of Mechatronics Engineering, which has 450 undergraduate students enrolled in the B.S. mechatronics engineering major.
+He teaches a wide range of courses, including mechatronics system design, instruments and controls, programming, machine learning, analog and digital circuits, and mechanics.
+His research involves machine learning and computer vision, especially in their application to autonomous vehicles.